mehulagg/gitlab/doc/integration/jira_development_panel.md

 If there are problems, the Java TLS library generates errors that you can look up for more detail.

-##### When connecting Jira via DVCS following the setup documentation it shows an error regarding scope:
+##### When connecting Jira via DVCS following the setup documentation it shows an error regarding scope

 ```plaintext
 The requested scope is invalid, unknown, or malformed.
 ```

 Potential resolutions:

 - Verify the URL includes `scope=api` on the end of the URL